ProfessorKolodziej/final-project-spring-2024-redefining-the-stem-portfolio/README.md

-# Final Project (Replace with your project name)
+# Final Project (Redefining the STEM Portfolio)

 ## Description

-Please add a brief description of your final project here.
+The purpose of this project is to redefine what it means to have a portfolio website in the STEM field.
+While many academics might argue that content is all that counts, I argue that at the end of the day, we are all humans and we like to look and interact with nice-looking things, including nice intuitive websites.

 ## Project Documentation

 - [CM523 Final Project Guidelines &amp; Schedule](https://docs.google.com/document/d/1gvG9_1XYfp5-BVUgCDL9JDaZ3Acm6hHP7lDF3MqXPzY/edit#heading=h.61wsleacz62i)
-- **Final code demo:** [Update this to show your Github Pages URL](https://professorkolodziej.github.io/final-project-spring-2024-redefining-the-stem-portfolio/).
+- **Final code demo:**
+[Update this to show your Github Pages URL](https://professorkolodziej.github.io/final-project-spring-2024-redefining-the-stem-portfolio/).
 The URL will be `https://professorkolodziej.github.io/final-project-spring-2024-redefining-the-stem-portfolio/`.
 - Add any links to wireframes, mockups, your presentation, etc. here in a list so it is easy for you to find later.

 ## How to Use This Repository